Are Your Expectations Hurting or Helping You?

 2. Expectations you set for your family, friends, and colleagues

-Whether or not you are consciously aware of it, you react all the time to the outcome of expectations you set for those around you.
+Whether or not you are consciously aware of it, you react all the time to the outcome of the expectations you set for those around you.
 In personal relationships, take care when considering what you expect of others.

 Because every person is unique, no two people see things exactly the same way.
 Therefore, it’s simply not realistic to expect that people—even those closest to you—always know what’s in your heart and mind and are actively working toward meeting your expectations.
 When you start counting on others to meet your unspoken needs and desires, you set yourself up for grave heartache and disappointment.